smartemission/smartemission/docs/platform/architecture.rst

 is maintained/synced in/with GitHub (see below).
 Custom(ized) Docker Containers will be published to the Docker Hub, to facilitate immediate reuse.

-Thus in first instance FIWARE will be used as a cloud-based computing platform (PAAS).
-At a later phase in the project standard FIWARE components for IoT like Orion may be integrated.
-Also, several Smart Emission Docker Containers will be generalized for potential addition to the FIWARE Platform as Generic Enablers (GEs) and to be included within the FIWARE Catalog as components for FIWARE Blueprints. **NB FIWARE has been postponed**.

 The list of Docker Containers, each with their related Docker Image: